sarahethompson/vault/CONTRIBUTING.md

 * Make sure you test against the latest released version.
 It is possible we already fixed the bug you're experiencing.
-Even better is if you can test against `master`, as bugs are fixed regularly but new versions are only released every few months.
+Even better is if you can test against `main`, as bugs are fixed regularly but new versions are only released every few months.

 * Provide steps to reproduce the issue, and if possible include the expected